Search

 Klaviyo also says campaigns of 30,000+ messages are a reason to consider a short code, which tells us the default setup is not built for the fastest possible delivery.
 That matters more at scale.

-MMS campaigns can time out after around 4 hours, and any messages still queued after that are skipped.
+MMS campaigns can time out after around four hours, and any messages still queued after that are skipped.
 This is a big drawback when volume is high.

-The automation side is powerful, but it is not friction-free.
+The automation side has a logical interface, but it is not friction-free.
 Setting up SMS flows involves handling consent, quiet hours, sending numbers, Smart Sending, and trigger logic.
 That is manageable, but it is not a “two-click” experience, especially for teams new to SMS inside Klaviyo.

 Recent reviews back that up.
 One G2 reviewer said, “Klaviyo can feel complex and overwhelming at first, especially when setting up advanced flows or managing large numbers of segments.”